heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/COURSE_MATERIAL.md

 >
 > Please refer to the grading criteria to know what is expected from you.

-> [!IMPORTANT]
->
-> **Please do it a soon as possible**, even if you do not have a clear idea yet
-> as it will help us to plan the practical work presentations.
->
-> Please refer to the grading criteria to know what is expected from you.

 ## Idea validation

 The teaching staff might ask you to change the scope of your practical work if